 Originally, due to its position overlooking the mouth of the Halifax Harbour, the park was the site of a small fortification protecting the city – this also makes it an ideal spot to take in a seaside sunrise!

 The truth is you don’t have to roll out of bed too far from downtown Halifax to take in an exquisite sunrise.

 Grab a coffee and head to the Halifax Waterfront.
 I recommend grabbing a seat on the board walk in front of the Halifax Seaport Market.

 Just a short distance from Downtown Halifax, located off of Purcell’s Cove Road, is Sir Sanford Fleming Park.
 Both the land and the tower, the Dingle Tower monument, were donated to Halifax in the 1880’s.

 Wondering who Sir Sanford Fleming is?
 He best known as the creator of universal standard time.
 So, check your clocks and set your alarm for a 6 a.m. sunrise!

 Best known as Eagle Rock, a summit located in Admiral’s Cove in Bedford is about a 20-minute drive from Downtown Halifax with a stunning view atop a ridge overlooking Halifax Harbour and the Bedofrd Basin.
 It’s about a 30-minute hike to Eagle Rock with multiple look outs along the way.
 This is one sunrise location you don’t want to miss out on, it’d also be a great place to enjoy a spectacular sunset!

-The Salt Marsh Trail is one of the most popular trails in the Halifax area, and for good reason.
+The Salt Marsh Trail is one of the most popular trails in the Halifax area, and for good reason!
 An old train railroad, now transformed into a well-maintained hiking and biking trail.
-It’s 13km round trip and part of the Trans Canada Trail.
-Good news, the best places to watching the sun rise is from either end of the Salt Marsh Trail.
+It’s a 13km round trip and part of the Trans Canada Trail.